matsest/bicep-registry-demo/1-registry/README.md

 To use the Bicep Module Registry we're going to set up two service principals.
 For a demo this might seem overkill, but this is to highlight the usage of apppropriate role assignments (permissions) in Azure.

 For the first principal we're going to assign it the [AcrPush](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpush) role on the registry.
 For the other we're going to assign in the [AcrPull](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#acrpull) role on the registry, in addition to [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) on the workload resource group.
-The credentials with the push permissions we want to protect (as we only want the main branch to be able to push new modules), while a separate pull credential can allow other branches to safely consume it for deployment.
+The credentials with the push permissions we want to protect (as we only want the main branch to be able to push new modules), while a separate pull credential can allow other branches to consume modules for build steps.

 1. Create service principals and role assignments